harshad217/hierarchical-agglomerative-clustering/README.md

 <h2>Hierarchical Agglomerative Clustering</h2>

-<h3>The program performs Hierarchical Agglomerative Clustering on any dataset that is defined in the following format.
-Principle Component Analysis is also implemented to better visualize the 'm' dimensional datapoints (and the clusters) in two dimensional space.</h3>
+<h4>The program performs Hierarchical Agglomerative Clustering on any dataset that is defined in the following format.
+Internal (Correlation) and External (Jaccard & RAND) Indexes are calculated to evaluate the accuracy.
+Principle Component Analysis is implemented to better visualize the 'M' dimensional datapoints (and the clusters) in two dimensional space.</h4>

 ---
 <h4>Dataset Format (Columns):</h4>